HexeCalibre/Coursera-Cybersecurity/Manage Security Risks/Module 1/Glossary terms from module 1.md

 - **Authorize**: The sixth step of the NIST RMF that refers to being accountable for the security and privacy risks that may exist in an organization

-- **Business** continuity: An organization's ability to maintain their everyday productivity by establishing risk disaster recovery plans
+- **Business continuity**: An organization's ability to maintain their everyday productivity by establishing risk disaster recovery plans

 - **Categorize**: The second step of the NIST RMF that is used to develop risk management processes and tasks